pleonar1/backend_mod_1_prework/section2/reflection.md

 ### Methods

 1. In your own words, what is the purpose of a method?
+  - The purpose of a method is to be able to code much faster by storing information to be called upon multiple times without having to always retype redundant lines of code.

-1. Create a method named `hello` that will print `"Sam I am"`.
+1. Create a method named `hello` that will print `"Sam I am"`. def hello(hey) puts "Sam I am" end

+hello(hey)

-1. Create a method named `hello_someone` that takes an argument of `name` and prints `"#{name} I am"`.
+1. Create a method named `hello_someone` that takes an argument of `name` and prints `"#{name} I am"`. def hello_someone(name) puts "#(name) I am" end

-1. How would you call or execute the method that you created above?
+1. How would you call or execute the method that you created above? def hello_someone(name) puts "#{name} I am" end hello_someone("Sam")
 1. What questions do you have about methods in Ruby?
+- I would honestly just like more practice.
+I will understand it so well and then wake up and have forgotten it lol.
+I think the way I have been working trial and error in irb and repl have been very beneficial.